Orange-OpenSource/a11y-guidelines/src/en/articles/watch-october-november-2021.md

 ## Accessibility strategy

-- Do we need to know how many people are benefiting from a11y on our site: https://hiddedevries.nl/en/blog/2021-12-05-how-many-people-with- disabilities-use-our-site
+- Do we need to know how many people are benefiting from a11y on our site: https://hiddedevries.nl/en/blog/2021-12-05-how-many-people-with-disabilities-use-our-site
 - Collaborative accessibility planning, to read: https://www.deque.com/blog/collaborative-planning-the-forgotten-step-of-accessible-development/
 - Captcha and a11y, an overview: https://www.digitala11y.com/the-captcha-conundrum-accessible-alternatives/
 - Focus visibility according to WCAG 2.1 and even 2.2: https://www.sarasoueidan.com/blog/focus-indicators/